aa-fiu-classes/cnt-4713-web/project-2.md

     2.13.
 (10 pts, private) Client successfully transmits a small file over a lossy link with delay

     2.14.
 (10 pts, private) Client successfully transmits a large file over a lossy link with delay

-#### Extra credits (by request only)

-1. Code structure

-    - Well organized code, with abstraction for Connection, data stream(s), etc.

-2. Server checks

-    3.1. () Server responses with SYN-ACK packet with correct connection ID

-    3.2. () Server has correct initial values for CWND, SS-THRESH, and Sequence Number

-    3.3. () Server responds with ACK packets, which include the next expected in-sequence byte to receive (cumulative ACK)

-    3.4. () Server able to receive a large file (10 MiB bytes) and save it in 1.file without delay, loss, and reorder

-    3.5. () Server able to receive a large file (10 MiB bytes) and save it in 1.file over lossy and large delay network

-    * We will use `tc` command with reorder, gap, and delay to generate reordered and delayed packets
-    * Test need to pass under different packet delays (50 ms ~ 100 ms) and reorder rates
-    * We will not test timeout on the server side

-    3.6. () Server able to receive 10 small files (1 MiB bytes) in 1.file, 2.file, ..., 10.file without delay, loss, and reorder (sequentially)

-    3.7. () Server able to receive 10 small files (1 MiB bytes) in 1.file, 2.file, ..., 10.file without delay, loss, and reorder (in parallel)

-    3.8. () Server able to receive 10 small files (1 MiB bytes) in 1.file, 2.file, ..., 10.file over lossy and large delay network (sequentially)

-    * We will use `tc` command with loss and delay to generate the lossy and large delay network
-    * Test need to pass under different packet delays (50 ms ~ 100 ms) and packet loss rates (1% ~ 10%)
-    * We will not test timeout on the server side

-    3.9. () Server able to receive 10 small files (1 MiB bytes) in 1.file, 2.file, ..., 10.file over lossy and large delay network (in parallel)

-    * We will use `tc` command with loss and delay to generate the lossy and large delay network
-    * Test need to pass under different packet delays (50 ms ~ 100 ms) and packet loss rates (1% ~ 10%)
-    * We will not test timeout on the server side